Local EGOP for Continuous Index Learning: Proofs

 for some constant $C$.
 Throughout the argument, for convenience we will absorb constants into $C$ if necessary.
 Hence,

 for

 That $T$ is continuous and linear in $\Sigma$ is immediate.
 For the remainder, we have

-where we apply Isserlis's Theorem \cite{isserlis1918formula} to relate moments of the norm to the covariance matrix, and our capped covariance assumption is used to compress all higher order terms to quadratic order.
+where we apply Isserlis's Theorem \cite{isserlis1918formula} which verifies the vanishing of third order terms, and relates the higher moments to the norm of the covariance matrix.
+Our capped covariance assumption is used to compress all higher order terms to quadratic order.
 Our proof is completed upon observing

 and in finite dimensions the frobenius and operator norms are equivalent. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem: Taylor}] That $\operatorname{rank}(H)\leq 2d$ is immediate from Lemma \ref{lem: derivatives}.
 Indeed, the $\mathcal{N}\times \mathcal{N}$ block of $H$ is completely 0, hence at most $d$ rows and $d$ columns of $H$ in the $\mathcal{T}\oplus \mathcal{N}$ basis have nonzero entries.
 Let $B_r$ be